karolfaltyn/Product-preview-card-component-Frontend-Mentor/README.md

 ## Info

 I like to make my project fully responsive by using @media query and relative units.
-Inside CSS file I used custom properties to easier future modification, CSS Reset code to remove default settings of selectors properties and I used @media query property for responsive design.
+Inside CSS file I used custom properties to easier future modification, CSS Reset code to remove default settings of selectors properties and I also used some pseudo-class.